- Author: Craig Outhier

 Barry Broome likes Texas, but he likes Arizona better.
 In fact, the head of the Greater Phoenix Economic Council (GPEC) has made a detailed study of Arizona outperforming the Lone Star state, from primary education in Chandler (“...one-fifth the size of Austin, but it has more high-performance schools...”) to our bigger “entrepreneurial engine.”

 Broome is especially fond of comparing the two states’ respective capitals: Austin and Phoenix.
 Is he impressed by the former’s thriving music and arts scene?
 Not overly.
 “Sure, Austin’s the coolest town in Texas,” he concedes.
-“But what is
+“But what is that saying?”

 The veteran economic developer is plainly itching to pick a fight with our larger, more drawl-y neighbor, and for good reason: If you believe the pundits, including Forbes, Fox News and golfer Phil Mickelson, California job creators are about to stage a mass exodus as a result of the state’s recent Prop 30 income-tax hike, which pings top earners with a 29 percent increase.
 Viewed as the most opportune havens for fleeing tax refugees, Arizona and Texas are pulling out all the stops to court Californians, from radio ads to free travel to pointed verbal sparring.